dymensionxyz/dymint/da/bnb/Readme.md

 ## Requirements

 - Access to a BNB Smart chain RPC node and its url.
-Public one's can be found here: <https://docs.bnbchain.org/bnb-smart-chain/developers/json_rpc/json-rpc-endpoint/>
+Public ones can be found here: <https://docs.bnbchain.org/bnb-smart-chain/developers/json_rpc/json-rpc-endpoint/>.
 - A BNB Smart chain account with funds.

 ## Dymint.toml Configuration